23 Aug Shoddy Science? Benefits Of The Overhead Press

 Watch the video below.

 Pressing in the "Plane of the Scapula (P.O.S.)"
 I promised to do this video, so here it is .
 I've discussed in recent posts about the reasons why to press in the POS.
-To recap, it's the safest and most optimal position for for the glenohumoral (shoulder) joint and the rotator cuff muscles (RTC) .
+To recap, it's the safest and most optimal position for the glenohumoral (shoulder) joint and the rotator cuff muscles (RTC) .
 This position is approximately 30-45 degrees anterior to the frontal plane .
-In this video, you can see that the kettlebell is being elevated for a period of time in this plane – and then finishes in a fully flexed position overhead (relative to the shoulder joint) .
+In this video, you can see that the kettlebell is being elevated for a period of time in this plane – and then the shoulder finishes in a fully flexed position overhead (relative to the shoulder joint) .
 I've mentioned that with the kettlebell press, this motion tends to occur more naturally as it's a natural "groove" -or motion – with the kettlebell – and also the strict barbell overhead press, when it's performed correctly .
 Be aware to "Press in the POS" for a safer, stronger and optimal overhead press.
-It makes a difference .
-Let me know what you think – and tag someone who you think you benefit from this insight . #shoulders #planeofscapula #rotatorcuff #press #bridgethegap #shoulderjoint #shoulderhealth #strongposition #kettlebells #barbells #pressoverhead #strictpress #liftstrong #glenohumeral #strongshoulders #injuryfree #strengthtips
+It makes a big difference in shoulder health. . #shoulders #planeofscapula #rotatorcuff #press #bridgethegap #shoulderjoint #shoulderhealth #strongposition #kettlebells #barbells #pressoverhead #strictpress #liftstrong #glenohumeral #strongshoulders #injuryfree #strengthtips

 The Rdella Training Podcast is committed to “bridging the gaps” in strength, performance, and injury prevention.
 Created for the serious fitness enthusiasts and dedicated lifters around the world.